HomeMiddle East & North Africa ToursMorocco ToursMorocco Guide

 Bahia Palace in Marrakech, Morocco

-From fortified old neighborhoods, conical spices decorating the market stalls, visions of snowcapped mountains to surprisingly lush gardens, Marrakech embodies the flavorful history of Morocco, from antique streets to contemporary architecture.
+From fortified old neighborhoods, conical spices decorating market stalls, snowcapped mountains to surprisingly lush gardens, Marrakech embodies the flavorful history of Morocco, from antique streets to contemporary architecture.
 No matter how you explore the city, you can find the quintessential Moroccan experience.

-Listen to epic stories, wander through desirable palaces, or simply sip tea in a rooftop cafe to discover your favorite experiences as you find your preferred top destinations of Marrakech.
+Listen to epic stories, wander through palaces, or simply sip tea in a rooftop café to discover your favorite experiences as you find your top destinations in Marrakech.

 Overview